 All hard, technical talk meaning that MassZymes has by far the highest protein-digesting enzyme quantity of all the enzyme supplements on the market, the one that really matters for muscle building.

 Is AstraGin Really Effective?

-AstraGin is a natural composite which is composed of Astragalus and Panax Notoginseng.
-According to Masszymes, studies have shown that AstraGin can improve absorption of many nutrients like amino acids, vitamins, glucosamine as well as improving ATP production.
+AstraGin is a natural composite that is composed of Astragalus and Panax Notoginseng.
+According to Masszymes, studies have shown that AstraGin can improve the absorption of many nutrients like amino acids, vitamins, glucosamine and improve ATP production.

-On inspection, it is difficult to get hold of of these studies online, however there are other studies that in part support the AtraGin effectiveness claims.
+On inspection, it isn’t easy to get hold of these studies online.
+However, there are other studies that in part support the AtraGin effectiveness claims.

-One such study is from Yin et al. This study was conducted in animals, not humans, but it seems to indicate that Astragalus polysaccharide may improve the digestion, absorption and regulate amino acid metabolism with an increase of amino acids in the circulation.
+One such study is from Yin et al. This study was conducted in animals, not humans.
+Still, it seems to indicate that Astragalus polysaccharides may improve digestion, absorption and regulate amino acid metabolism with increased amino acids in the circulation.

-One more study from https://www.nature.com/ seems to indicate that Astragalus polysaccharide also increases insulin action and hypoglycemic activity, making it a suitable application in the treatment of type 2 diabetes.
+One more study from https://www.nature.com/ indicates that Astragalus polysaccharide also increases insulin action and hypoglycemic activity, making it a suitable application in treating type 2 diabetes.